IBAN Checker: Verify a Polish Bank Account Number

 Step 1: Length and format.
 A valid Polish IBAN must be exactly 28 characters starting with PL, or 26 digits without the prefix.
 Any deviation fails immediately.

 Step 2: MOD 97 checksum.
-The IBAN validator moves the first four characters to the end of the string, converts letters to their numeric equivalents, and divides the resulting integer by 97 [8].
+The validator moves the first four characters to the end of the string, converts letters to their numeric equivalents, and divides the resulting integer by 97[8].
 If the remainder equals 1, the checksum passes.
 Any other result means the number contains an error: a mistyped digit, a transposed pair, or a fabricated sequence.

-When validation fails, the IBAN verifier tells you exactly what went wrong: incorrect length, failed checksum, or unrecognized sort code.
+When validation fails, the checker tells you exactly what went wrong: incorrect length, failed checksum, or unrecognized sort code.

 Identify Which Bank an IBAN Belongs To

 The first eight digits after the check digits identify the bank.
-NBP assigns this 8-digit bank sort code and records it in the EWIB 2.0 directory [2] [3].
+NBP assigns this 8-digit sort code and records it in the EWIB 2.0 directory[2][3].

-The IBAN checker doubles as an IBAN decoder, IBAN identifier, and bank lookup tool.
-Paste any Polish account number to identify the bank from the IBAN.
-The tool extracts the sort code, matches it to a bank name, and displays the result.
-This helps when you receive an account number on an invoice or by email and want to confirm it belongs to the bank the sender claims.
+Paste any Polish account number into the checker to see the bank name.
+This is useful when you receive an account number on an invoice or by email and want to confirm it belongs to the bank the sender claims.

-No tool can check IBAN owner details from the number alone.
+No tool can reveal the account holder from the number alone.
 An IBAN identifies the bank and branch, not the person.
 To verify account ownership for business or tax purposes, use the Ministry of Finance's biała lista tool (see below).

 - Digits 1 to 3: institution number assigned to the bank